-It’s hard to believe that a year ago I was in the madness of it all, right in old town Jerusalem.
+It’s hard to believe that at I was in the madness of it all, right in old town Jerusalem.
 The flocks of Christian tourists filled the cobbled roads as military police with their machine guns took their places along the streets to keep the order and peace.
-I remember my family being concerned at the fact that I was in the Middle East during such a big holiday, but honestly I don’t think there was any safer place I could have been.
+I remember my family being concerned at the fact that I was in the Middle East during such a big holiday.
+“Are you sure it’s safe?” my dad asked.
+Honestly I don’t think there was any safer place I could have been.

 I was awoken to the melodic chant of the Franciscan monks mixed in with the Muslim call to prayer early Easter morning.
 An amazing, yet bitter sweet moment as I had no-one to share it with.
-I decided to head up to the Mount of Olives later that morning, hoping that the crowds would be inside at a morning Easter service.
+I decided to head up to the Mount of Olives, hoping that the crowds would be inside at a morning Easter service.

-A taxi driver who I had shewed off earlier that morning trying to push a tour to Bethlehem on me approached again, but this time took his salesman hat off and put on the hat of a concerned father instead.
+A taxi driver who I had shewed off earlier that morning trying to push a tour to Bethlehem approached me.
+This time took his salesman hat off, and put on the hat of a concerned father instead.
 What had happened?
 Why was I so upset?
-He offered to take me to Bethlehem at whatever price I could afford, to get away from the rest of the zoo.
+He offered to take me to Bethlehem at whatever price I could afford to get away from the rest of the zoo.
 A little skeptical of course (and tired of unwanted attention I had been attracting there) I got into the cab in search of my reprieve.
-I firmly told him not to talk or flirt with me, and if there was any discrepencies in his ability to act like a professional, not only would I NOT pay him, I would do something quite violent to his male anatomy.
-We became friends quite quickly.

 I don’t know what happened to Sami the cab driver.
 We lost touch after that weekend, but he stayed true to his word and never once made any advances.
 I even went hiking alone with him to another monastery further in the canyon the next day.
-Some people call me crazy and say that I was much too trusting, but somehow I felt protected in that sacred place.
-I couldn’t help but see the irony if he had tried anything, (we were in the desert next to the Mt of Temptation.)
-After all of that, he still wouldn’t accept payment from me and it should have cost at least a couple hundred dollars, not to mention the business he lost from other paying customers on that busy tourist weekend.
+Some people call me crazy and say that I was much too trusting.
+Somehow I felt protected in that sacred place.
+After all of that, he still wouldn’t accept payment from me, and it should have cost at least a couple hundred dollars, not to mention the business he lost from other paying customers on that busy tourist weekend.

-So a man who acts like a brother or father, who made a sacrifice to help me work through some of my own personal problems… I was beginning to see the lesson here.
+So a man who acts like a brother or father, who made a sacrifice to help me … I was beginning to see the lesson here.
 I am full of gratitude and weep even to this day thinking of the man who was “my savior” that Easter weekend, an Arab Muslim helping a Christian girl realize the true meaning of Easter.

 I don’t know what denomination you are nor do I feel it matters.
 If I could leave you with one thought this Easter Sunday, it would be to just think about all that you have in this life, and be grateful for whatever source you feel it came from.
 And if you ever find your way to Israel or Palestine, be sure to say hello to my friend Sami the cab-driver.